 Even the president himself must follow these laws and sets of rules.

 This lends checks and balances so that one branch may not override aspects of constitutional law or abuse power.

 Civil liberties afforded by the constitution include freedom of religion, freedom of speech, freedom of assembly, freedom of petition, and freedom of media access.

 This prevents the government from infringing on and punishing unlawfully for any of these freedoms.

-Another important reason for the separation of power is that this allows the people to question government practices and address them without punishment or retaliation from any branch of the government.
+Another important reason for the separation of power is that this allows the people to question government practices and address them without punishment or retaliation from any branch of the central government.